Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 }
 ```

-The `PageParametersFactory` should be injected into `NavigationNotifier`, since the `NavigationNotifier` holds all the navigation-related logic of the application.
+The `PageParametersFactory` should be injected into `NavigationNotifier`, since the `NavigationNotifier` holds all the navigation-related logic of the application and controls the deep linking of the application.
 Consider the [`NavigationNotifier`](#navigationnotifier) section describing this factory application.

 ##### MetricsPage and MetricsPageFactory
-To be able to restore the `PageParameters` when the application pops a page, we should update the `MetricsPage` and `MetricsPageFactory` classes.
+To be able to restore the `PageParameters` when the application, for example, pops a page, we should update the `MetricsPage` and `MetricsPageFactory` classes.

-A `MetricsPage` now should store a `RouteConfiguration` as an `arguments` field and provide a method `restoreConfiguration()`.
+A `MetricsPage` should store a `RouteConfiguration` as an `arguments` field and provide a method `restoreConfiguration()` for restoring the `RouteConfiguration` used to create this page.
 The `MetricsPage` class should also provide an overridden `copyWith` method to be able to copy a page with the updated `arguments`.

-Consider the following code snippet that demonstrates this:
+Consider the following code snippet that demonstrates the `MetricsPage` related changes:
 ```dart
   const MetricsPage({
     @required this.child,